rhevorn/shape/docs/ARCHITECTURE.md

 # Architecture and Behavioral Decisions

-This document records the current pre-v1 implementation contract.
-It should change only with an intentional API or behavior decision.
+This document records the current implementation contract.
+Update it whenever the public API or parse behavior changes intentionally.

 ## Public shape